 Forage fish form an important link in the Chesapeake Bay food web, serving as prey for other fish species like striped bass, bluefish and weakfish.
 Improving our understanding of the role forage fish play in the Bay will improve our ability to manage predator fish species, many of which are commercially and recreationally valuable to the region.

-Forage Fish Continually improve the Partnership’s capacity to understand the role of forage fish populations in the Chesapeake Bay.
+Continually improve the partnership’s capacity to understand the role of forage fish populations in the Chesapeake Bay.
 By 2016, develop a strategy for assessing the forage fish base available as food for predatory species in the Chesapeake Bay.

 Lead Goal Implementation Team(s)